vishnya/so_text/README.md

 ## On text processing
+ ### Summary
- ### Summary: we compare text processing approaches to see how it affects the
-  model performance, and ultimately select the one provided by the data.
+ We compare text processing approaches to see how it affects the model performance, and ultimately select the one provided by the data.
+ ### Additional detail
  When we apply various text parsing and processing techniques to training text data, we change the data.
 Thus the overall model estimator trained on that is different as well.
 There is a trade-off between scraping the text too much,